virag-ky/virag-ky/README.md

 Welcome to 'Code with Virag' — where your coding journey begins! 🚀
  <br>
  <br>
 No prior experience is needed – the tutorials are made for absolute beginners.
-Join me on this coding adventure, where we will focus on web development and the step-by-step tutorials will empower you to write your first lines of code.
+We will focus on web development and the step-by-step tutorials will empower you to write your first lines of code.
 If you are completely new to web development, then have a look at the 'Start Here' repository which is a mini-guide I made for beginners.
 In a few months, you will be confident enough to create your first website then later on more complex web apps.
 This journey will take you from the front-end to the back-end, and during this time we will explore several frameworks and libraries as well.
 Now, let's get started and watch your skills grow! 💻
 <br>
 <br>Join this journey :point_right: <a href="https://www.youtube.com/@virag-ky">Code with Virag</a>
 </h2>